why this blog is unnecessary

 John v.
 Neumann was the first to mention it, Wigner and his

-made the idea popular and Henry Stapp worked out some concrete proposals.
+friend made the idea popular and Henry Stapp worked out some concrete proposals.

 Actual experiments, using EEGs to test the influence of consciousness on quantum experiments, have been proposed, as described in this paper.